M66B/FairEmail/FAQ.md

 Note that you can copy an identity by long pressing it.

 Alternatively, you can enable *Allow editing sender address* in the advanced settings of an existing identity to edit the username when composing a new message, if your provider allows this.
+Considering the email address test@example.org you can use these special username formats:

+* Username *+extra* will result in the email address *test+extra@example.org*
+* Username *@extra* will result in the email address *test@extra.example.org*

 FairEmail will automatically update the passwords of related identities when you update the password of the associated account or a related identity.